ckormanyos/real-time-cpp/examples/chapter09_08a/readme.md

 ## Application Description

-Color hues of RGB blend in a smooth fashion around the entire spectrum to produce the appearance of slowly varying colors.
+Strikingly bright, vibrant hues of RGB blend in a smooth fashion around the entire spectrum to produce the appearance of evenly varying colors.

 The user LED is simultaneously toggled at the usual $\frac{1}{2}~\text{Hz}$.

 The `led_rgb_ws2812` template class can be found in its entirety in the file